ylxxwx/OSPath/27-userspace/README.md

 1. Move to user space.
 2. Implement a service interrupt to print some information.
 3. copy a piece code to user space to run.

+comments
+1. Trap gate is for system call, the previledge is different from interrupt.
+2. EFLAG should enable interrupt before iret to user space.
+3. In this the pages(frame) should be accessible by both kernel and user.